SunGee1/Practical_Test/README.md

 ## Additional Information

-This project is a online ordering application that allows users to order products online.
+This project is an online ordering application that allows users to order products online.

 The existing admin username and password for the ordering application is admin, and password.